FluxML/Flux.jl/docs/src/saving.md

 ## Checkpointing

 In longer training runs it's a good idea to periodically save your model, so that you can resume if training is interrupted (for example, if there's a power cut).
-You can do this by saving the model in the [callback provided to `train!`](training/training.md).

 ```jldoctest saving
 julia> using Flux: throttle